sharife/hyas/content/past/not-a-marvel.md

       (WWJ)](https://www.ww4j.org/), speaking in spring 2022 about the sacrifices that warehouse workers made during the Covid-19 pandemic, which enabled much of society to stay safely at home."
+    body: >-
+      **Transcript of recording**

-    transcription: A large percentage of warehouse workers are temporary workers.
+      A large percentage of warehouse workers are temporary workers.
       And so we know that across Illinois, 85% of temp workers are primarily Black and Latino.
 And we also did a survey in December of 2020 where we talked to our networks of workers to see who was represented and what